zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/configurable-constants.md

 ### 3. Configure `on_finalize`

-`SingleValue` is set to 0 every `ClearFrequency` number of blocks in the `on_finalize` function that runs at the end of blocks execution.
+`SingleValue` is set to 0 every `ClearFrequency` number of blocks in the `on_finalize` function that runs at the end of block execution.
 Specify this logic under the `#[pallet::hooks]` attribute:

 ```rust
 #[pallet::hooks]